 This book makes me want to go back to school.

-Sunny (fka Willa Fern Cochrane) has just emerged from a 6-year stint in prison for shooting her husband Earl, the preacher of The Church of the Burning Bush With Signs Following (henceforth known as CBBWSF), a bunch of Pentecostal snake-handling strychnine-drinking lunatics who are busily excommunicating themselves from the entire world.
-Earl had forced Sunny to put her arm in a box of rattlesnakes at gunpoint and she was bitten.
-So she shot Earl with his gun and I say good for her.
-Sunny is determined to change her life and does a 180 when she leaves prison and enrolls at Thomas Ford University where she meets Jackson Carter.
+Sunny (fka Willa Fern Cochrane) has just emerged from a six-year stint in prison for shooting her husband, Earl, the preacher of the Church of the Burning Bush With Signs Following (henceforth known as CBBWSF), a bunch of Pentecostal snake-handling, strychnine-drinking lunatics who are busily excommunicating themselves from the world.
+Earl had forced Sunny to put her arm in a box of rattlesnakes at gunpoint, and she was bitten.
+So she shot Earl with his gun, and I say, good for her.
+Sunny is determined to change her life and does a 180 when she leaves prison and enrolls at Thomas Ford University, where she meets Jackson Carter.

 If you enjoy Snakewoman you may want to take a look at Mr. Hellenga's other works: http://www.roberthellenga.com/

 Snakewoman is published by Bloomsbury USA: http://www.bloomsburyusa.com/